Do not travel to Syria due to terrorism, civil unrest, kidnapping, and armed conflict.

 No part of Syria is safe from violence.
 Kidnappings, the use of chemical warfare, shelling, and aerial bombardment pose significant risk of death or serious injury.
 The destruction of infrastructure, housing, medical facilities, schools, and power and water utilities has also increased hardships inside the country.

 The U.S. Embassy in Damascus suspended its operations in February 2012.
-The U.S. government does not have diplomatic or consular relations with Syria.
 The Czech Republic serves as the protecting power for the United States in Syria.
 The range of consular services that the Czech Republic provides to U.S. citizens is extremely limited, and the U.S. government is unable to provide emergency services to U.S. citizens in Syria.
 U.S. citizens in Syria who seek consular services should try to quickly and safely leave the country and contact a U.S. embassy or consulate in a neighboring country, if possible.

 A porous border with Iraq and long-standing border issues with Iraq, Jordan, Lebanon, Turkey, and Israel have contributed to a complex security environment in Syria, compounded by a protracted violent conflict and influx of foreign fighters.